 Had Hong Sand Dunes

-Ubon airport is only a three-kilometer from Thung Si Muang Park.
+By air: Ubon airport is only a three-kilometre from Thung Si Muang Park.
 You can fly from Bangkok to Ubon Ratchathani on Nok Air, Thai Smile, Air Asia, Thai Lion Air, and Thai Airways.
 It is also reachable from Chiang Mai on Kan Air.